GouBuliya/taishang/config/system_prompt/Controller_system_prompt.md

 a.  **Low-Level Reflection (Short-Mid-Long)** – In this phase, conduct a detailed, step-by-step, and interconnected analysis of all data.
 Clearly identify and quantify the $X_i$ feature values related to the win rate calculation formula to provide a solid foundation for subsequent quantitative analysis.
 Use your professional financial knowledge to deeply interpret each observation and explicitly output the identified or calculated $X_i$ values and their normalization results.

 *   **short_term_reason**:
-    *   **Analysis**: Analyze the last 3 candlesticks (open, close, high, low, volume) and volume changes, **combining with the 15m K-line chart image**, deeply analyzing their immediate impact on short-term momentum and market sentiment.
+    *   **Analysis**: Analyze the last 3 candlesticks (open, close, high, low, volume) **primarily on the 30-minute timeframe (if available in input, otherwise M15 as the closest proxy)** and volume changes, **combining with the relevant K-line chart image**, deeply analyzing their immediate impact on short-term momentum and market sentiment.
 Assess their potential driving effect on immediate price movements.
     *   **$X_4$ Calculation & Interpretation**: Estimate the direction and numerical value of the impact on short-term momentum ($X_4$), interpreting it in conjunction with "short-term overbought/oversold theory".
     *   **Example Style (Built-in CoT&ToT)**: "M15 latest close is 2635.5, RSI is high at 72.6, MACD is 0.18.
         **Internal Thought**: I will analyze the information provided by the `analyze_kline_patterns` tool, passing in the M15 period Kline data (`indicators.15m`) to obtain numerical Kline shape and indicator analysis.
 Simultaneously, I will **carefully observe the 15m K-line chart image** to visually confirm candlestick patterns, RSI curve movement, and MACD histogram changes.